jamiebradford123/project5/README.md

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision validating it (them).

 * We believe that cherry leaves which have powdery mildew have clear signs/ marks which will allow Farky & Foods to differentiate between healthy and unhealthy cherry trees
   * An average image study can help to investigate it

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 * **Business Requirement 1**: Visually differentiate a healthy cherry leaf from one with powdery mildew (Data Visualisation).
 	* We will display the "mean" and "standard deviation" images for healthy and unhealthy cherry trees.
  	* We will display the difference between an average healthy leaf and an average powdery mildew leaf.
 	* We will display an image montage for either a healthy leaf or a powdery mildew leaf.

 * **Business Requirement 2**:  Predicting if a cherry leaf is healthy or contains powdery mildew (Classification).
 	* We want to predict if a cherry leaf is healthy or contains powdery mildew.
 	* We want to build a binary classifier and generate reports.

 ## ML Business Case
-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

 * What are the business requirements?
 	* The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
 	* The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
-\n

 * Is there any business requirement that can be answered with conventional data analysis?
 	* Yes, we can use conventional data analysis to conduct a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.

-Does the client need a dashboard or an API endpoint?
+* Does the client need a dashboard or an API endpoint?
-The client needs a dashboard.
+	* The client needs a dashboard.

-What does the client consider as a successful project outcome?
+* What does the client consider as a successful project outcome?
-A study showing how to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
+	* A study showing how to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
-Also, the capability to predict if a cherry leaf is healthy or contains powdery mildew.
+	* Also, the capability to predict if a cherry leaf is healthy or contains powdery mildew.

-Can you break down the project into Epics and User Stories?
+* Can you break down the project into Epics and User Stories?
-Information gathering and data collection.
+	* Information gathering and data collection.
-Data visualization, cleaning, and preparation.
+	* Data visualization, cleaning, and preparation.
-Model training, optimization and validation.
+	* Model training, optimization and validation.
-Dashboard planning, designing, and development.
+	* Dashboard planning, designing, and development.
-Dashboard deployment and release.
+	* Dashboard deployment and release.

-Ethical or Privacy concerns?
+* Ethical or Privacy concerns?
-The client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.
+	* The client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.

-Does the data suggest a particular model?
+* Does the data suggest a particular model?
-The data suggests a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.
+	* The data suggests a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.

-What are the model's inputs and intended outputs?
+* What are the model's inputs and intended outputs?
-The input is a cherry leaf image and the output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.
+	* The input is a cherry leaf image and the output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.

-What are the criteria for the performance goal of the predictions?
+* What are the criteria for the performance goal of the predictions?
-We agreed with the client a degree of 97% accuracy.
+ * We agreed with the client a degree of 97% accuracy.

-How will the client benefit?
+* How will the client benefit?
-The client will not supply the market with a product of compromised quality.
+	* The client will not supply the market with a product of compromised quality.

-### MalariaClf
+### Powdery Mildew Classifier
-* We want an ML model to predict if a cell is infected with malaria or not, based on historical image data.
+* Aim - Create an ML model to predict if a leaf is healthy or contains powdery mildew, based on historical image data.
 It is a supervised model, a 2-class, single-label, classification model.
-* Our ideal outcome is to provide the medical team a faster and more reliable diagnostic for malaria detection.
+* Ideal outcome - provide Farmy & Foods a faster and more reliable diagnostic for powdery mildew detection.
 * The model success metrics are
-	* Accuracy of 65% or above on the test set.
+	* Accuracy of 97% or above on the test set.
-* The model output is defined as a flag, indicating if the cell has malaria or not and the associated probability of being infected or not.
-The medical staff will do the blood smear workflow as usual and upload the picture to the App.
+* The model output is defined as a flag, indicating if the leaf contains powdery mildew or not and the associated probability of being healthy or not.
+An employee will take a picture of a leaf and upload the picture to the App.
 The prediction is made on the fly (not in batches).
-* Heuristics: The current diagnostic needs an experienced staff and detailed inspection to distinguish infected and not infected cells.
-A blood smear sample is collected, mixed with a reagent and examined under the microscope.
-Visual criteria are used to detect malaria parasites.
-It leaves room to produce inaccurate diagnostics due to human error.
-On top of that, some specific hospital facilities with malaria centres need more, trained staff and expertise and are typically understaffed.
+* Heuristics: Currently, the process is manual verification if a given cherry tree contains powdery mildew.
+An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
+If there is powdery mildew, the employee applies a specific compound to kill the fungus.
+The time spent applying this compound is 1 minute.
+This is not scalable as the farm has thousands of trees and having enough experienced staff will require a lot of money and training.
-* The training data to fit the model come from the [National Institutes of Health (NIH) Website](https://ceb.nlm.nih.gov/repositories/malaria-datasets/).
-This dataset contains about 26+ thousand images.
+* The training data to fit the model come from the [INSERT HERE](https://ceb.nlm.nih.gov/repositories/malaria-datasets/).
+This dataset contains about +4 thousand image.
 We have extracted a subset of 5643 images from this dataset and saved it to [Kaggle dataset directory](https://www.kaggle.com/codeinstitute/malaria-cell-classification/) for quicker model training.
-	* Train data - target: infected or not; features: all images
+	* Train data - target: contains powdery mildew or not; features: all images

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.